pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 actually mean.
-The former is most likely related to time-based plugins (e.g. a reverb; if you pause playback and reset to some other playback position, then you probably don't want the reverb of the pre-pause input in your output)
+The former is most likely related to time-based plugins (e.g. a reverb; if you pause playback and reset to some other playback position, then you probably don't want the reverb of the pre-pause input in your output).

-# getting some opcodes
+## getting some opcodes
 to find out the actual values of the opcodes, we just send various opcodes to the putative `dispatcher` function of the `AEffect` and see what happens.
 This is also a good test to see whether we have the address of the `dispatcher` correct.